BGCG/project3/README.md

 ## Limitations

 As there are variations in the number of units of blood used in hospitals per week and seasons as well as differences in demands in blood types due to genetic differences between populations, it is difficult to determine how many units of blood of a particular type is classed as a 'low amount'.
-Therefore, 10K units of blood cap is likely inaccurate.
+Therefore, 10K units of blood as the low limit cut off point is likely inaccurate.
 If this project was pursued further I would look at statistical reports to determine which is the best unit cut off point for a particular blood type in a particular population, but to actually predict future blood usage may require machine learning algorithms.

 ## Testing

 The main areas of testing were ensuring that the user input was validated effectively.
-I tested the input by putting in the wrong string or similar strings (ie POS) to the input to determine how robust the validation was, which always activated the invalid response.
+I tested the input by putting in the wrong string, similar strings (ie POS), blank and other characters ie ! to the input to determine how robust the validation was, which always activated the invalid response message.
 I wrote a conditional statement that detects whether the user has entered a blood type exactly as stated in the options list.
 I did want to allow some leniency on the users part, such as if there was an accidental space before or after the input word, as this couldn't be misunderstood as a different input for which I used the `strip()` method.
 Additionally, it doesn't matter whether the user used upper, lower or captilised input as this would not change the interpretation of the user input.
 I converted all the user inputs to uppercase using the `upper()` method.
 Not converting the user input to uppercase would result in the invalid input message showing, as I found when I forgot to include it in the testing process.
 Furthermore, I didn't allow white space mid word in options, ie 'A B POS' as this might be misinterpreted by the program as BPOS when in fact the user wanted results for ABPOS.
+In addition to my own testing, my mentor and tutor support also tested the app deployed on Heroku for incorrect input and found that the app did not crash.

-With regards to the validate input function, I did have some issues that the rest of the script would still activate even if the invalid response was activated and would not surprisingly report None and empty lists for stock level reports.
+With regards to the validate input function, I did have some issues that the rest of the script would still activate even if the invalid response was activated and would not surprisingly report `None` and empty lists for stock level reports.
 I therefore fixed my conditional statement in the validate input function so that the while loop would only be exited if the user input was in the options lists, by using boolean logic.

 An additional area of testing was whether correct values are reported to the user.
 I formed a dictionary to store values in the program and iterated through the dictionary to find whether there were instances that matched the user's input and fed this back to the user.
 I tested by inserting every blood type and double checking the values against the google sheets, for which I did not find any inconsistencies.